lucylangenb/jacktrip/install.md

 The Connections Manager window is essentially your computer's synth box.
 Here, you can see all available input (capture) and output (playback) channels and virtually connect (patch) them.
 We'll come back to this window to do some patching later - for example, we'll add Jacktrip (which can send audio elsewhere) as an input channel to route our audio to another musician's computer.

+Next, we'll need to install Jacktrip.
+Installation is a little trickier on Windows, so I've made separate guides for OS X and Windows, which you can get to from the main page.